vdeminstitute/demspaces/create-data/external-data/wdi-infmort/clean-data.md

 *UPDATE: make sure the lagging is still correct*

-Lag the data before we check for an if possible impute missing values because the lagging will introduce missingness as well.
+Lag the data before we check for and if possible impute missing values because the lagging will introduce missingness as well.

 ``` r